styler00dollar/VSGAN-tensorrt-docker/README.md

 # run docker manually
 # the folderpath before ":" will be mounted in the path which follows afterwards
 # contents of the vsgan folder should appear inside /workspace/tensorrt
-docker run --privileged --gpus all -it --rm -v /home/vsgan_path/:/workspace/tensorrt vsgan_tensorrt:latest
+docker run --privileged --gpus all -it --rm -v /home/vsgan_path/:/workspace/tensorrt styler00dollar/vsgan_tensorrt:latest

 # you can use it in various ways, ffmpeg example
 vspipe -c y4m inference.py - | ffmpeg -i pipe: example.mkv